Table of Contents

 Twitter is a great way to go about sales prospecting because it’s so easy to find potential customers.
 You can simply look for people tweeting questions like, “Can anyone recommend a [your industry] service?”
 In fact, while we’ve been talking about marketing and customer support, if you do those correctly, the sales will follow automatically.
 And by learning how to use Twitter effectively you can impress also your bosses by the way.

 Just remember that Twitter can be a decent source of both direct and indirect leads, so don’t focus too hard on trying to score a direct sale with every tweet that you post.
-All of those marketing leads that you’re making can also become sales opportunities given time, and so it can be a good idea to integrate Twitter activity within your CRM system if you’re using one.
+All of those marketing leads that you’re making can also become sales opportunities at a given time, and so it can be a good idea to integrate Twitter activity within your CRM system if you’re using one.
+Also, remember to set a Twitter follower tracker within your system to keep an eye on any increase or drop of followers.

 Now that you know the best way to make the most of Twitter search, it’s up to you to put what you’ve learned into action.
 Remember that Twitter allows you to set up saved searches and that you can even use a Twitter dashboard like Hootsuite or TweetDeck to view the results of your searches in real time.
 If you want to know how to use Twitter effectively start practicing, that’s the best tool.